anoma/namada/documentation/spec/src/base-ledger/governance.md

 - Vote can be done only by a delegator or validator
 - Validator can vote only in the initial 2/3 of the whole proposal duration (`EndEpoch` - `StartEpoch`)
 - Due to the previous requirement, the following must be true,`(EndEpoch - StartEpoch) % 3 == 0`
-- If defined, `proposalCode` should be the wasm bytecode rappresentation of the changes.
+- If defined, `proposalCode` should be the wasm bytecode representation of the changes.
 This code is triggered in case the proposal has a position outcome.
 - `GraceEpoch` should be greater than `EndEpoch` of at least `MIN_PROPOSAL_GRACE_EPOCHS`

 `MIN_PROPOSAL_FUND`, `MAX_PROPOSAL_CODE_SIZE`, `MIN_PROPOSAL_GRACE_EPOCHS`, `MAX_PROPOSAL_CONTENT_SIZE` and `MIN_PROPOSAL_PERIOD` are parameters of the protocol.